 Each morning my nose runs after I get up.
 It starts while I am shaving and continues in the shower.
 I am constantly blowing it to clear the clear mucus that comes out.
 Then it seems to stop and I do not have the problem for the rest of the day.
 Any ideas on what causes it or could cure it?

 I have the same problem.
 On days when I don't have to go to work, I just let it run it's course (no pun intended).
 On days when I do have to go to work, I take a Sudaphed PE.
 This is the type of Sudaphed they came up with when they were no longer allowed to sell the original Sudaphed over the counter.
 You can buy Sudaphed PE at any dollar store.

 Do you sleep on down/feather pillows or comforter?
 You might also be allergic or sensitive to your shaving cream or some product you are using first thing.

 It seems as if this could be an allergy.
 I used to sneeze every morning, and found that after I had a cup of coffee, it stopped.
 An allergy specialist told me that coffee is an antihistamine, and that is what cleared it up.
-I wonder if you are not allergic to something that you come in contact with in the morning, like your shaving cream, something in the bathroom, your wife's hairspray?
-I was allergic to the bleach I used on the white towels.

 It is most likely your sinus cavities draining.